 Prerequisites: Take PO 131.
-Offered: Every other year, Spring

 PO 309.
 Public Diplomacy.

 This course examines concepts, issues and practices in public diplomacy, or the management of a nation's communications and relationships with foreign publics who have the ability to affect national and international interests.
 The course focuses on U.S. public diplomacy's past, present, and future.
 Students examine& apply theoretical and practical aspects of public diplomacy, looking closely at the purpose and value of public diplomacy in governments and other institutions, the roles and responsibilities of public diplomacy specialists, and principles of strategic practices.